Chad Greenway: 2013

-2014–2017
+2014

+In the 2014 season, Greenway appeared in and started 12 games.
+He finished with one sack, 93 total tackles, two passes defended, and one forced fumble.
+He earned the NFLPA Alan Page Community Award for the 2014 season.

+2015

+In Week 3 of the 2015 season, Greenway recorded a 91-yard interception return for a touchdown in the 31–14 victory over the San Diego Chargers.
+In the 2015 season, Greenway had 2.5 sacks, 69 total tackles, one interception, and one pass defensed.

+2016

 On March 31, 2016, Greenway announced that he was returning for an 11th season with the Vikings and that it would be his last.
+In the 2016 season, Greenway had 41 total tackles, one interception, and one pass defended in 16 games and nine starts.
 On March 6, 2017, Greenway officially announced his retirement from the National Football League.

 NFL statistics

 Personal

 Greenway married in July 2006 to Jenni Capista, a former track and field athlete at Iowa.
 The couple has four daughters.

-In 2008, the Greenways established a charitable foundation, Chad and Jenni Greenway’s Lead The Way Foundation, the mission of which is "to enrich the lives of individuals and families in need" by providing "seriously ill and physically challenged children throughout the Twin Cities with daily support and life-changing experiences."
+In 2008, the Greenways established a charitable foundation, Chad and Jenni Greenway's Lead The Way Foundation, the mission of which is "to enrich the lives of individuals and families in need" by providing "seriously ill and physically challenged children throughout the Twin Cities with daily support and life-changing experiences."
 As of 2022, the foundation has helped nearly 375,000 people in the Twin Cities.
 In the 2016 season, for his charitable work, Greenway was named the Vikings' Community Man of the Year for the fourth consecutive year.
 In the same year, he was also the Vikings' nominee for the Walter Payton NFL Man of the Year Award.